27 Exterior Color Combinations for Inviting Curb Appeal

 Buttercream Yellow + White + Black

 Want your house to be appreciated from the street?
 Do like these homeowners did: Paint your home's body a creamy yellow and complement the hue with bright-white accents.
 Set off by a black shingled and metal roof, the calming home paint colors advance from the surrounding greenery.
-Paint window trim and sashes white when you want windows to appear larger.
+Paint window trim and sashes white to make windows to appear larger.

 Pine Green + Red-Brown + White